 If you are anything like I am, you will be willing to go for just about anything that will ensure that the quilt blocks you make end up being the correct size.

 Wouldn’t it be nice if the decision were simpler, and all you had to do to order the machine was “call Sears”?
 On the other hand, isn’t it fantastic that the days of quilting that took place 75 years ago are behind us, and that we can now create quilts by using technology that encourages our creativity?

 Here Is An Interview With Ricky Tims On Machine Quilting Secrets

-By Ricky Tims & Penny Halgren of http://www.How-To-Quilt.com
+With contributions from Ricky Tims and Penny Halgren of the website How-To-Quilt.com

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>

 - How To Chain Sew Your Blocks To Keep Them Organized?

 - QUILT SOFTWARE REVIEW: STASH

 👉 Top Of The Line Sewing Machines & Reviews

 - How To Choose Your Short Arm Quilting Machines?